Laurent Roussey

 Laurent Roussey (born 27 December 1961) is a French football manager and former player, who played as a striker.
 He was most recently manager of Lyon-Duchère.

 Career

-On 22 October 2013, Roussey joined FC Sion as manager for the third time.
+On 22 October 2013, Roussey joined Sion as manager for the third time.

 Without a club since July 2017, he joined an academy in Africa to take care of coaching a team under 19 years old.
-In May 2019 he returned to management with Lyon-Duchère.
-In February 2020 he was sacked by the club.
+In May 2019, he returned to management with Lyon-Duchère.
+In February 2020, he was sacked by the club.